olssonm/swish-php/README.md

 ## Callback

-Swish recommends to not use the `payments`-endpoint to get the status of a payment or refund (even if they themselves use it in their examples...), but instead use callbacks.
+Swish recommends to not use the `payments`-endpoint to get the status of a payment or refund (even if they themselves use it in some of their examples...), but instead use callbacks.

 This package includes a simple helper to retrieve a `Payment` or `Refund` object from a callback that will contain all data from Swish: